Pediatric Supportive Care (PDQ®)–Health Professional Version

 Purpose of This Summary

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about supportive care issues related to treatment in children and adolescents.
-It is intended as a resource to inform and assist clinicians who care for cancer patients.
+It is intended as a resource to inform and assist clinicians in the care of their patients.
 It does not provide formal guidelines or recommendations for making health care decisions.

 Reviewers and Updates